axyorah/lsystem2flower/README.md

 ```

 ### Setup <a name="setup"></a>
-Once dependencies are resolved you can start tickering with the L-Systems and flowerification by running:
+Once the dependencies are resolved you can start tickering with the L-Systems and flowerification by running:
 ```
 $ python app.py
 ```

 This will start the `Flask` server.
-When you see the notification in your terminal that the server is up, in your browser go to `http://localhost:5000` and have fun!
+When you see the notification in your shell that the server is up, in your browser go to `http://localhost:5000` and have fun!

 ## How it all works <a name="implementation"></a>
 **TLDR**: `Javascript` client takes care of all the interactive bits and does the math behind the L-systems,